A slice of innovation: How bespoke is new buzz in the world of catering | Business Standard News

 Sample these: vada pav with French brioche buns or duck confit galouti kebabs, among an assortment of innovative fusion dishes.

-For a series of dinners for Spotify’s clients in India in November last year, Chandra blended with music.
+For a series of dinners for Spotify’s clients in India in November last year, Chandra blended food with music.
 “Each course represented a certain genre of music from the country.
 The menu, the presentation, the music in the background and the smells were all tied in together.”

 Delicacy in the detail